oban-bg/oban/README.md

   ImageMagick).
 The BEAM ensures that the system stays responsive under load, but those guarantees don't apply when using ports or shelling out commands.

-### Defining Workers
+## Defining Workers

 Worker modules do the work of processing a job.
 At a minimum they must define a `perform/1` function, which is called with an `%Oban.Job{}` struct.

 Note that the `args` field of the job struct will _always_ have string keys, regardless of the key type when the job was enqueued.
-The `args` are stored as `jsonb` in PostgreSQL and the serialization process automatically stringifies all keys.
+The `args` are stored as `json` and the serialization process automatically stringifies all keys.

 Define a worker to process jobs in the `events` queue: